 Although this Java simulation can be run on your device, we recommend that for the better user experience, you run it on a device with a wider screen.

-Application of Pascal’s principle
+Applications of Pascal’s principle

-This simulation allows us to examine a practical application of Pascal’s principle.
+This Pascal’s principle simulation allows us to examine a practical application of Pascal’s principle.
 Notice how by changing the areas on either side, it is possible to generate a large force by applying little force.